Economics PhD programme

 Your potential supervisor should be able to give you advice on developing your research proposal, which must be included with your application to the programme.

 Almost all of our students receive some form of funding.
-Scholarships from the University are available, and there is also the possibility to compete for ESRC funding.
+All of our applicants will be considered for scholarships from the University, which cover tuition fees and include a stipend.
+There is also the possibility to compete for ESRC funding.
 To search for current funding opportunities, please use our funding database search tool.

 We view teaching experience as an integral part of the PhD programme.
 Therefore, PhD students are provided the opportunity to work as Graduate Teaching Assistants (which is paid), beginning in their second year.